brotherdust/FretFind2D/memory-bank/progress.md

 - **In-Context Help**: The approach of providing detailed help alongside form elements has effectively supported users.
 - **Real-Time Updates**: Immediate visualization updates on parameter changes has been essential for the interactive design process.
 - **Toggleable Display Options**: Allowing users to control visualization elements has proven useful for different use cases.

+### Development Methodology Decisions
+- **Structured Guidelines (`.clinerules/`)**: Adoption of explicit rules for commits, tool usage, and workflows to ensure consistency and quality in ongoing development and maintenance.
+- **Memory Bank System**: Implementation of a formal Memory Bank to capture and persist project knowledge, crucial for long-term maintainability and onboarding, especially in environments with context resets.
+- **MCP Tool Integration**: Leveraging Model Context Protocol servers for Git, documentation (Context7), and structured problem-solving (Sequential Thinking) to streamline development tasks and improve efficiency.

 ## Next Development Priorities